 Still have a ton of eggs coming in and nothing to do with them?
 Earlier this spring, our very own Jess N. and Jen K. decided to experiment with deviled eggs.
 They came up with a few deviled egg recipes that would be a hit at the next graduation party or family outing that you attend!

-Once the ingredients are mixed together, you can spoon the mash into the eggs or use a Ziploc bag or piping bag to pipe the mash into the egg.
-Just make sure to use a wide open decor tip so your filling ingredients flow smoothly.
+Once the ingredients are mixed together, you can spoon the mash into the eggs or use a Ziploc bag or piping bag to pipe the yolk mixture into the egg whites.

 Serve immediately or chill until desired.